 Having spent time “in the trenches” as HR, governmental, general counsel and CPA professionals, we know the ins and outs of the laws and regulations governing employee benefits, which means we go beyond legal advice to provide strategic counsel on how your benefits programs can align with your overall business objectives.

 Employee benefits touch many areas of your business—your employees’ health and future, your financial stability, tax obligations and your ability to compete in the market.

 Our team is built around specific areas of practice, which allows us to identify the nuanced issues that can bring your benefits plans to the next level.

 We see the whole picture and are committed to designing plans that will carry you safely and successfully into the future.

 - Employers to design and implement retirement, health and welfare and other benefit plans

-- Advise plan committees and other fiduciaries on the special rules that govern their conduct and arrangements that may constitute prohibited transactions
+- Fiduciaries on the special rules that govern their conduct

-- Work with universities, hospitals, arts institutions, and other tax exempt organizations to structure retirement and deferred compensation plans that comply with the special rules of Sections 403(b) and 457 of the Internal Revenue Code
+- Universities, hospitals, arts institutions and other tax exempt organizations to structure retirement and deferred compensation plans that comply with the special rules of Sections 403(b) and 457 of the Internal Revenue Code

-- Counsel banks, investment advisers, and other financial institutions on compliance issues that arise in investment management, trust and custody services to employee benefit plans, and individual retirement accounts
+- Banks, investment advisers and other financial institutions on compliance issues that arise in investment management and trust and custody services to employee benefit plans

-- Advise multiemployer and Taft-Hartley fund administrators and boards of trustees on the administration of their plans
+- Multiemployer and Taft-Hartley fund administrators and boards of trustees on the administration of their plans